-All the metadata in ImmersiaTV will be sent in XML format, in a dedicated file.
+All the metadata in ImmersiaTV will be sent in XML format, in a dedicated, efficiently coded file based on XSD schema.
 An event mechanism will be used, so the metadata can be added, removed or updated at pre-established times.
 Interaction is also defined in the XML file so metadata can be changed in response to user actions.